fynv/Three.V8/QGameDev/docs/scene_editor.md

 ![](sphere.jpg)

-There property pages share many in common.
+Their property pages share many in common.
-For each of them, the geometry options come first, followed by the transformation properties, then material properties(Color/Texture/Metalness/Roughness).
+For each of them, the transformation properties come first, followed by geometry options, then material properties(Color/Texture/Metalness/Roughness).

 Check the "is building" option if the object is part of building and should be hit-tested at run time.
+Other side-effects when you check it: 1.
+A separate shadow map might be used to render these objects at low frequency.
+2. "Per-primitive interpolation" will never be used for these objects.

 ## Model Item